-But a lot has happened since 2016 – the true wireless technology has been refined and numerous manufacturers have tried their hand at making the next hit.
+But a lot has happened since 2016 – the true wireless technology has been refined, and numerous manufacturers have tried their hand at making the next hit.
 So with no shortage of options on the market – most of which are newer than and technically superior to the original Gear IconX – we are left to wonder whether these earbuds are still worth buying.

 So without any further ado, let’s take a look at what the Gear IconX has to offer, how it measures up to the competition, and who it might be perfect for in this day and age.

-Samsung Gear IconX 2016|
+|Name||Samsung Gear IconX 2016|

 |Size||18.9 x 26.4 x 26.0 mm|

-Table of ContentsHide
+Table of ContentsShow

 As far as looks are concerned, the Gear IconX hides its age well.
 Available in black, white, and blue, these sleek earbuds still retain a more refined look than the much more recent Airpods Pro with their weird protruding stems.
 The fact that all the controls are issued via a trackpad also helps with the minimalist exterior.

 Of course, just because the earbuds fit perfectly doesn’t mean that you won’t feel like readjusting them from time to time, which is where the trackpad becomes a problem.
 In a vacuum, the trackpad is highly functional – it’s precise and can be used to issue a plethora of commands (change songs, play/pause, take calls, etc.).
 It takes some getting used to, but that’s not the issue.

 So just be aware that these aren’t the most comfortable earbuds we’ve seen.
-This is also part of the reason why you may want to readjust them on the fly if only to massage your ears a little bit.
+This is also why you may want to readjust them on the fly, if only to massage your ears a little bit.
 All in all, some ear pain is to be expected after at least half an hour of use.

 Seeing as the most appealing use for the Gear IconX – as well as most true wireless earbuds – is during exercises, this can be an invaluable feature.
-Whether you’re out for a jog and need a healthy dose of spatial awareness to avoid a potential accident or you’re in the gym and don’t want to pause your jam while someone’s speaking to you, the Gear IconX has got you covered.
+Whether you’re out for a jog and need a healthy dose of spatial awareness to avoid a potential accident, or you’re in the gym and don’t want to pause your jam while someone’s speaking to you, the Gear IconX has got you covered.

+These earbuds also have a cool way of powering on.
 There’s no power button, but the earbuds feature a heart rate measuring system and automatically turn on once a heartbeat has been detected.
 Frankly, this is an awesome feature that we’d like to see more devices use.

-We have to commend the heart rate monitor for being highly accurate (it does tend to take a couple of wild swings over the course of a workout, but for the purposes of depicting the general state of your heart rate during exercise it’s as accurate as it needs to be).
-The distance, pace, and calorie trackers, on the other hand, aren’t to be trusted.
+We have to commend the heart rate monitor for being highly accurate (it does tend to take a couple of wild swings over the course of a workout, but for depicting the general state of your heart rate during exercise, it’s as accurate as it needs to be).
+The distance, pace, and calorie trackers aren’t to be trusted, though.

-Now here’s the part that’s either going to make or break these earbuds for you: the Samsung Gear IconX comes equipped with batteries that pack enough juice for roughly an hour and a half of playback.
+Now, here’s the part that’s either going to make or break these earbuds for you: the Samsung Gear IconX comes equipped with batteries that pack enough juice for roughly an hour and a half of playback.

 That’s right – an hour and a half!

 You charge the earbuds by placing them into a charging case.
 The case itself can also be charged to further extend the battery life on the go.
-The case can hold around two full charges worth of batteries in it, extending the maximum battery life before needing a power socket to a maximum of four or so hours; this makes it almost like a regular battery!
+The case can hold around two full charges worth of batteries in it, extending the maximum battery life before needing a power socket to a maximum of four hours; this makes it almost like a regular battery!

-And lastly, we have to take a look at how the earbuds fare in terms of audio quality.
+Lastly, we have to take a look at how the earbuds fare in terms of audio quality.